nyjc-computing/nyjc-computing.github.io/_posts/2025-02-03-ai-ml-fireside-chat.markdown

 description: "AI & Machine Learning fireside chat with Tong Huikang, Quora engineer"
 ---

-# Navigating the Future: AI, Career Insights, and Personal Growth

 In a thought-provoking fireside chat, Huikang, a machine learning engineer at Quora, shared invaluable insights with NYJCians.
 The event, aimed at bridging the gap between academic learning and real-world applications, offered a glimpse into the rapidly evolving landscape of AI and software engineering.

 ## The Power of AI and Its Limitations